What is the main goal of your current marketing efforts? You can only choose one answer. Are you trying to:

 Societal Marketing (Doing good for all)

-A societal marketing philosophy focuses on not only solving their client’s problems but also meeting society’s long-term interest.
+A societal marketing philosophy focuses on not only solving their client’s problems but also meeting society’s long-term interests.
 We can see this marketing philosophy in action with large businesses that run great foundations, smaller businesses that support nonprofits, social good businesses like Toms Shoes who donates a pair of shoes for every pair of shoes sold, or small businesses with a social mission such as my local coffee shop, Brewable, which is dedicated to the training and employment of adults with intellectual and developmental disabilities.

 The marketing goal of a business with a societal marketing philosophy is to be part of the community.
 There are several benefits of a societal marketing approach.
 People will want to support you just to make sure you succeed in your mission, or to feel like they are supporting your mission.
 People will refer business to you and buy from you and feel good about you because you are doing good.